jiyamaryjoseph/CarPricePrediction/README.md

-# OneHotEncoding-ML-CarPricePrediction
+# OneHotEncoding-ML-CarPricePrediction/House price prediction
-Here I am using onehotencoding method for the prediction of used cars.
+Here I am using onehotencoding method  for the prediction of used cars and House price prediction.